- Importing an Existing Config

 Next you get to choose a username and password.
 The username is not used to sign in, it's simply a display name.
 Currently, the only place it is displayed is your account control panel and the public document repository.
 Your username may contain spaces, special characters, and doesn't even need to be unique.
 There is even a link to suggest a mildly amusing Ark-themed username.

-Passwords must be at least 8 characters long.
+Passwords must be at least 8 characters long without many repeating characters.
 While there are no other rules, your password will be securely checked against the Have I Been Pwned Pwned Passwords Database.
 For the security-minded, you can read more about how this service uses k-Anonymity to perform the check without exposing your password here.
 Should you choose a password that has previously been leaked, you will be warned, but you will not be prevented from using the password anyway.
 Simply submit the form again if you really want to use the compromised password.